dmcclure40/3308_Project/README.md

 * Read up on and become familiar with Raspberry Pi.
 * Make sure we are communicating well and exchanging schedules.
 * Use inexpensive arm parts such as legos.
+* Leap Motion has provided a lot of documentation on how to use their device for projects: https://developer.leapmotion.com/documentation/python/index.html

 ##Requirements: